wuhulamb/lzu_net_login/README.md

 Open lzu_net.sh and just read it.
 It's not difficult to modify.

+## lzu_net.log will be created in lzu_net_login directory

+You can check lzu_net.log to see if something goes wrong.

 ## and maybe you want to know how i debug the code?

 I write a blog to record the process.
-It`s in Chinese.
+It's in Chinese.
 Click <a href="https://wuhulamb.me/p/using-selenium-to-login-campus-network/" target="_blank">here</a> to see it.